antfitch/website/src/content/cookbook/animation/physics-simulation.md

 ## Step 4: Calculate the velocity to simulate a springing motion

-The last step is to do a little math, to calculate the velocity of the widget after it's finished being dragged.
+The last step is to do a little math to calculate the velocity of the widget after it's finished being dragged.
 This is so that the widget realistically continues at that speed before being snapped back.
 (The `_runAnimation` method already sets the direction by setting the animation's start and end alignment.)